 What Should You Do If You Have An Accident On Holiday In France?

-France is a popular destination for holidaymakers as it is considered a safe country to visit and caters for a variety of different holiday preferences, whether you want to go skiing in the Alps, soak up the sun on the beach in the South, visit the beautiful and scenic countryside and vineyards or enjoy the hustle and bustle of Paris, France has it all.
+France is a popular destination for holidaymakers as it is considered not only to be a safe country to visit but also because it caters for a variety of different holiday preferences.
+This includes whether you want to go skiing in the Alps, soak up the sun on the beach in the South, visit the beautiful and scenic countryside and vineyards, or enjoy the hustle and bustle of Paris, France has it all.

-When planning your holiday, the last thing on your mind will be the thought that you may be involved in an accident or become ill whilst away, but unfortunately, for a minority, this is indeed what happens.
+When planning your holiday, the last thing on your mind would be the thought that you may be involved in an accident or become ill whilst away.
+Unfortunately, for a minority, this is indeed what may happen.
 If you sustain an injury or become ill, and it was caused by someone else, you could be eligible to make a compensation claim.
-But for those who have never been involved with making a personal injury claim before, it can be a very daunting prospect.
-You will for sure have many questions such as, where do you begin with a compensation claim?
-What steps do you need to take?
-Do you even have a valid claim?
-What sort of evidence do you need?
-And so on.
-This is why this guide has been produced, as you read through it, many of your questions will be answered so that you will then have a clearer understanding of how to claim injury compensation in France.
+But for those who have never been involved in making a personal injury claim, it could be a very daunting prospect.

 Jump to a section